noah-nuebling/mf-xcloc-editor/README.md

 ## Notes for people who may want to use this for their project as well

+### Example

+See how this is used for the Mac Mouse Fix project [here](https://redirect.macmousefix.com/?target=mmf-localization-contribution).

 ### Comparison with Xcode's xcloc editor

 #### Perks that it has in common with Xcode's xcloc editor